ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Setting :envvar:`ANSIBLE_KEEP_REMOTE_FILES` to ``1`` tells Ansible to keep the remote module files instead of deleting them after the module finishes executing.
-Giving Ansible the ``-vvv`` optin makes Ansible more verbose.
+Giving Ansible the ``-vvv`` option makes Ansible more verbose.
 That way it prints the file name of the temporary module file for you to see.

 If you want to examine the wrapper file you can.
 It will show a small python